Coronavirus: How India's women entrepreneurs are beating the odds | DW | 30.10.2020

 Read more: Has coronavirus already peaked in India?

 Weeks later, Dhingra had no choice but to announce the closure of her cafe.
 It was impossible to run the business when customers were no longer allowed to dine out.
-At first, she called lawyers to see if she could file for bankruptcy.
+She even called lawyers to see if she could file for bankruptcy.

-At that point, she had two choices: shut everything down, or take control.
+At that point, Dhingra had two choices: shut everything down, or take control.
 She chose the latter, after realizing the pandemic could in fact give her a new opportunity.

 As businesses were shutting their doors across the country, Dhingra saw that more people were also beginning to bake at home.
 She decided that a good long-term plan would be to enter the packaged goods market and convert her Le15 cafe into something that could be "found on shelves" nationwide.